 - Export your room assignments.
 Once the export is complete, MATH 101 is assigned to Adams Hall 101 in both Astra Schedule and the SIS.

 - Once an export for a term has run, a user can make a room assignment change in the SIS and have it import correctly, overwriting the Astra Schedule room assignment (Adams Hall 101 for MATH 101).
 The system setting DoNotOverwriteAstraRoomAssignments flags a section on the database with a room assignment that has not yet been published so it will not be overwritten.
 Once the room assignment is exported, the flag is removed, allowing an import to bring in a room assignment change.
-However, if a room assignment change is made in Astra Schedule again, the system setting will flag the section again until the import.
+However, if a room assignment change is made in Astra Schedule again, the system setting will flag the section again until the export.